Some Like It Hot: Pre-production

 Billy Wilder wrote the script for the film with writer I. A. L. Diamond.
-The plot was based on a screenplay by Robert Thoeren and Michael Logan for the 1935 French film Fanfare of Love.
-The original script for Fanfare of Love was untraceable, so Walter Mirisch found a copy of the 1951 German remake, Fanfares of Love.
+The plot was based on a screenplay by Robert Thoeren and Michael Logan for the 1935 French film Fanfare of Love (Fanfare d'amour).
+The original script for Fanfare of Love was untraceable, so Walter Mirisch found a copy of the 1951 German remake, Fanfares of Love (Fanfaren der Liebe).
 He bought the rights to that script, and Wilder worked with this to produce a new story.
 Both films follow the story of two musicians in search of work, but Wilder created the gangster subplot.

 The studio hired female impersonator Barbette to coach Lemmon and Curtis.
 Monroe worked for 10 percent of the gross in excess of $4 million, Curtis for 5 percent of the gross over $2 million, and Wilder for 17.5 percent of the first million after break-even and 20 percent thereafter.

 Casting

 Billy Wilder spotted Tony Curtis while he was making the film Houdini (1953).
 Wilder thought that Curtis would be perfect for the role of Joe: "I was sure Tony was right for it", said Wilder, "because he was quite handsome, and when he tells Marilyn that he is one of the Shell Oil family, she has to be able to believe it".
 Wilder's first idea for the role of Jerry was Frank Sinatra, but he later thought that he would be too difficult.
 Jerry Lewis and Danny Kaye were also considered for the role of Jerry.
-Lewis was offered the role, but he declined, as he didn't want to do drag, a decision that he later would regret.
+Lewis was offered the role, but he declined, as he did not want to do drag, a decision that he later would regret.
 Finally, Wilder saw Lemmon in the comedy Operation Mad Ball and selected him for the part.
 Wilder and Lemmon would go on to make numerous films together, including The Apartment and several films that also included Walter Matthau.

 According to York Film Notes, Wilder and Diamond did not expect a star as big as Marilyn Monroe to take the part of Sugar.
 "Mitzi Gaynor was who we had in mind", Wilder said.
 "The word came that Marilyn wanted the part and then we had to have Marilyn."
 Monroe considered the role of Sugar Kane another "dumb blonde", but she accepted it due to her husband Arthur Miller's encouragement and the offer of 10% of the film's profits on top of her standard pay.
 Curtis stated that everyone told Wilder not to cast Monroe as she was too difficult to work with.
 Wilder and Monroe had previously worked together on The Seven Year Itch in 1955.

 It was George Raft's first "A" picture in a number of years.